Baking Soda + Vinegar for Dishwasher Drain (Method, 2026)

 Every 3 months: Remove and fully scrub the filter with a brush, not just a quick rinse.
 Scrubbing breaks up mineral crust that rinsing alone leaves behind.

 When loading: Scrape heavy food debris off dishes before loading.
-Pre-rinsing is not necessary, but large food masses (rice, oatmeal, pasta) should be scraped into the trash first.
+Pre-rinsing isn’t necessary, but large food masses (rice, oatmeal, pasta) should be scraped into the trash first.

 Keeping to a monthly schedule means you never let biofilm, limescale, or grease reach the point where it causes drainage problems.
 The How to Clean a Dishwasher Filter (Step-by-Step Guide 2026) pairs well with this routine for a complete monthly maintenance block that takes under 30 minutes.
 If odors persist even after cleaning, see Dishwasher Drain Smells Bad?
 How to Fix It (2026) for biofilm and sewage-smell root causes.